charanaryan/Quiz-Master/README.md

 ## Project Overview

-QuizMasterEdu is an interactive quiz application for students and instructors.
+Quiz Master is an interactive quiz application for students and instructors.
 Instructors can create subjects, topics, and quizzes with detailed questions, and students can attempt quizzes, view scores, and analyze performance using graphs and reports.
 The system includes role-based dashboards, real-time score tracking, and result email notifications.

 ## Project Structure